sanographix/rin/readme.md

 # Directory

-While you are running Rin, It is watching directories under `sass/`, `js/`, `images/`.
-Put your project’s scss, js, images files in it.
+While you are running Rin, It is watching directories under `templates/`, `sass/`, `js/`, `images/`.
+Put your project’s templates(ejs), scss, js, images files in it.
 Each files will compile and output to `build/`.

 	rin/
+	┣┳ templates/
-	┣┳ sass/
+	┃┣ sass/
 	┃┣ js/
 	┃┗ images/
 	┃
 	┗┳ build/
+	 ┗┳ index.html
-	 ┗┳ css/
+	  ┣ css/
 	  ┣ js/
 	  ┗ images/

+# Templates

+Rin supports EJS template.

 # Images